 The Santa Barbara County Science & Engineering Fair is open to all students in 7th through 12th grade residing in Santa Barbara County or attending any public or private school in Santa Barbara County.
-Home-schooled students between ages of 12 and 18 are also welcome to participate.
-Students compete for over $4,000 in prizes and may qualify to advance to the California Science and Engineering Fair or the Broadcom MASTERS science and engineering competition.
+Home-schooled students between the ages of 12 and 18 are also welcome to participate.
+Students compete for over $4,000 in prizes and may qualify to advance to the California Science and Engineering Fair or the Thermo Fisher Scientific Junior Innovators Challenge.

 A few years ago, the Santa Barbara County Education Office produced a video describing the different ways to participate in the Fair.
 If you are considering competing or volunteering, this video may help answer your initial questions.

 Any project relying on human subjects must comply with several requirements prior to the beginning of the experiment.

 The experiment must be approved by the Science Review Committee.
 You can download the request form here.

 The project must provide a Letter of Information to the subjects and their parents (if the subjects are minors).
 A sample Letter of Information is available for download.